High-dimensional reinforcement learning for optimization and control of ultracold quantum gases: Introduction

 These impressive results in atom-cooling applications are examples of supervised ML, in which a model learns from labeled examples, aiming to predict or classify new instances of the same problem based on prior training.
 So far, these approaches used Gaussian processes~\cite{seeger2004gaussian} or deep neural networks~\cite{mehta2019high} to apply a supervised ML regression model (sometimes known as a surrogate function), then used the trained model to find experimental control inputs that maximize the predicted output.
 These methods to find efficient cooling schemes demonstrated superior performance compared to human optimization and direct numerical optimization techniques, such as differential evolution~\cite{wigley2016fast}.
 However, in scenarios where optimal control parameters depend on changing environmental conditions, these approaches are inadequate.
 A direct maximization via Bayesian optimization~\cite{snoek2012practical} is unsuited, as the objective function varies with the environment.
 Furthermore, modeling the output metric as a function of controllable and environmental factors and optimizing the model alone is likely insufficient, as previous investigations that only considered the controllable factors failed to yield consistent superhuman control parameter choices~\cite{tranter2018multiparameter,barker2020applying}.
+Robustness of the found experimental control inputs is now also a consideration, as the usefulness of finding a single high-performing set is now highly dependent on how strongly the performance of this set changes with the dynamic environment.